Boavizta/boaviztapi/docs/docs/faq.md

 #### How do we compute the impacts of cloud instances ?

 The technical configuration of cloud instances are pre-recorded in the API.
-Its impacts are computed through the bottom-up process.
+Their impacts are computed through the bottom-up process.
 The electricity is modeled from the technical configuration and the context of usage given by the user.

 See: [Cloud methodology](Explanations/devices/cloud.md)

 #### How does the API amortize manufacturing costs ?
-The API implements two methods to report manufacturing-related impacts Either the total cost of manufacturing impacts is given, or a linear amortization over the life cycle of the products can be reported
+The API implements two methods to amortize manufacturing-related impacts Either the total cost of manufacturing impacts is given, or a linear amortization over the life cycle of the products can be applied.

 See: [Allocation methodology](Explanations/manufacture_methodology/#allocation)